 EW4000: Electron Spectrometer

-The Scienta Omicron EW4000 is breaking new grounds for advanced photoelectron spectroscopy experiments at high energies, hence opening new directions of science.
-The EW4000 goes one step further.
-Expanding the parallel angular detection range to 60 degree gives great possibilities for high transmission HAXPES measurements as well as novel Standing Wave and XPD experiments.
+The Scienta Omicron EW4000 opens new directions of science.
+Where previous Scienta Omicron spectrometers have been a revolution to ARPES, the EW4000 goes one step further.
+Expanding the parallel angular detection range to 60° gives great possibilities for high transmission measurements as well as novel Standing Wave and XPD experiments.